Dica-Developer/weplantaforest/README.md

 * ```gradle clean``` - clean the project

 ### IDE Configuration
+Setup with the Gradle Integration for Eclipse plugin.

+Setup by using the gradle eclipse plugin

+Select "Import..." -> "Gradle Project" then build the model and import the plugins you need.

+Additional stuff:

-Make sure you have following classes included for static import:
+Make sure you have the following classes included for static import:
 * org.assertj.core.api.Assertions
 * org.mockito.Matchers
 * com.jayway.restassured.RestAssured

 (In Eclipse under Preferences/Java/Editor/Content Assist/Favorites)

 ### Testing and Developing with MySql
 * Create fresh databases: